|Photo: tavisalks.com/Remaking America|

 So why aren't we talking about these things all day every day until something gets done about them?
 Why aren't we seeing periodic updates on these insults to the human spirit on the news?

-A hungry child wonders where he'll be sleeping tonight.
+A hungry child wonders where she'll be sleeping tonight.

 A good person working hard to build a safe future suddenly finds herself jobless with no comparable employment in sight.

 A man nearing retirement age finds that the equity in his house is worth a third of what it was 10 years ago, and his retirement package is worth even less.